-- An educator tells their students that they'll be working more closely with those that have misused opioids and methamphetamine since they are more likely to have brain damage and will need more attention. - A RSAT counselor talks about their own trauma history telling participants that the past is no excuse for substance misuse and criminal behavior in a "Trauma and Resilience" group. - A "fill-in" officer for the RSAT Program demands participants call him "Daddy" whenever he is working a shift in the unit or relieving the regular RSAT Officer.
+An educator tells their students that they'll be working more closely with students who are Black and Latino since they'll be needing time to catch up in most subjects.

+A RSAT counselor talks about their own trauma history telling participants that the past is no excuse for substance misuse and criminal behavior in a "Trauma and Resilience" group.

+A "fill-in" officer for the RSAT Program demands participants call him "Daddy" whenever he is working a shift in the unit or relieving the regular RSAT Officer.